orbitalchicken/Roadmap/Postponed.md

 De-scoped
 ---------
-	System: crashes/freezes	due to /run/user/<uid>/dconf/user being owned by root (upstream bug in systemd, affects all distributions.
-The decision was taken not to hack XDG_RUNTIME_DIR and not to hack /etc/pam.d.. i.e. bringing back xdg_support.so in replacement to systemd.so as it could create further regressions with systemd)
-	Cinnamon: Launching keepass + xsel freezes Cinnamon [wrouesnel] (unknown cause/solution, could be related to XDG_RUNTIME_DIR bug)
 	GTK3: dialogs use symbolic icons (offending code is in GTK3, won't fix.
 Small issue but linked to GTK3 becoming a GNOME Shell specific toolkit.)
 	GTK3: No padding in context menu leads to accidental operations (bug reported upstream in GTK3, temp workaround/fix unlikely/tedious)
 	GNOME: gnome-calculator menubar (minor cosmestic issue, won't fix)